corecodeio/devguide-python-fundamentals-23.1/src/technologies/2023/week07/challenges/e13/desc/README.md

 ## Description

-See these two code fragment for get the same result and specify the code complexity and select the best option.
+See these two code fragment for get the same result and specify the code complexity of the code and select the best option.

 **Computing the Sum of the First n Natural Numbers**